fomalhautn/Quantum-Fourier-Transformation/README.md

 <h2 style="text-align: center;"><a href="https://www.uni-jena.de/en">Friedrich Schiller University Jena</a></h2>
 <h3><em>Quantum Fourier Transformation</em></h3>
 <p>Quantum Fourier Transformation (QFT) is Equivalent to Far-Field-Scattering.</p>
-<p>This knowledge can be used to verify the relation between the distance of two slits and the fringe separation in the far field.
-Also, QFT can be used for signal interpolation and smoothing.</p>
+<p>This knowledge can be used to verify the relation between the distance of two slits and the fringe separation in the far field.</p>
+<p>Also, QFT can be used for signal interpolation and smoothing.</p>

 <h2>More information is provided via Jupyter Notebook: <a href="https://github.com/fomalhautn/Quantum-Fourier-Transformation/blob/main/Quantum%20Fourier%20Transformation.ipynb"><em>Quantum Fourier Transformation.ipynb</em></a></h2>